YinJC/uk-tex-faq/FAQ-latex2e.md

----
-layout: page
-title: What is LaTeX 2e?
+# What is LaTeX 2e?
----

 Lamport's last version of LaTeX (LaTeX 2.09, last updated in 1992) was superseded in 1994 by a new version (LaTeX 2e) provided by